nexinexi/aave-health-alert/README.md

 - Shows detailed position information

 Tip: To ensure alerts can break through Do Not Disturb, keep notifications at priority 2 (emergency) in your configuration and verify Pushover is allowed to override DND on your device.

+### Scheduled Daily Reports

+The service automatically sends **normal priority notifications** twice daily (configurable times):

+- Morning report (default: 8:00 / 8 AM)
+- Evening report (default: 20:00 / 8 PM)

+Each report includes:

+- Current health factor
+- ETH price (from Chainlink oracle)
+- BTC price (from Chainlink oracle)
+- Chain and wallet information

+These reports use normal priority (0) so they won't disturb you, but keep you informed of your position and market conditions.

 ## Supported Chains